onap/vnfrqts-requirements/docs/Chapter7.rst

 ~~~~~~~~~

 * R-31809 The xNF **MUST** support the HealthCheck RPC.
 The HealthCheck
-  RPC executes a xNF Provider-defined xNF Healthcheck over the scope of
+  RPC executes a xNF Provider-defined xNF HealthCheck over the scope of
   the entire xNF (e.g., if there are multiple VNFCs, then run a health check,
   as appropriate, for all VNFCs).
 It returns a 200 OK if the test completes.
   A JSON object is returned indicating state (healthy, unhealthy), scope